mooreryan/InteinFinder/_docs_src/src/installing-external-dependencies.md

 - makeprofiledb: 2.12.0 (Package: blast 2.12.0)
 - rpsblast+: 2.12.0+ (Package: blast 2.12.0)

+In other words, InteinFinder is continuously tested with those software versions.

 ## Using other versions

 Other versions will likely work too, but they may give slightly different output, causing the tests to fail if you run them locally.
 (E.g., it's possible a different version of BLAST could give slightly different alignment of queries.)